 Before we actually perform a compare and contrast of Trello vs Asana, let’s have a bit of a look at Trello.

 Trello was one of the first project managements apps which took a drastically different approach to project management.
-Whilst most project management software works around tasks, and take a specific and particular approach to working around projects and tasks, Trello did take a very different approach.
+Whilst most project management software works around tasks, and take a specific and particular approach to working on projects and tasks, Trello did take a very different approach.
 However, the way they went about it was mostly from a UX perspective.

 Essentially, (at least in my eyes) they mimicked a pinning board where each task is written on a sticky note and pinned to a board.
-Notes and collaboration then happens around this “card” pinned on the board.
+Notes and collaboration then happen around this “card” pinned on the board.
 After having read more about Trello, even the founders of Trello had this in mind, they just wanted to mimic a brainstorm session on a board, with tasks being assigned to different people.

 In reality, rather than a pinning board, this is infact the digitizing of the Kanban board.